Murder of Samuel Paty: Events leading up to the murder

 One of the Charlie Hebdo drawings of Muhammad allegedly shown by Samuel Paty to his students.

 Paty taught a moral and civic education course in early October 2020 on freedom of expression, in accord with the French national curriculum.
 He was alleged to have shown some of his teenage students a caricature of Muhammad from the satirical magazine Charlie Hebdo during a class discussion about freedom of speech.
 Before allegedly showing the caricature, Paty had invited Muslim students to leave the classroom if they wished.
 According to one student, he had previously shown these cartoons as part of the discussion every year since the Charlie Hebdo shooting in 2015.
-However, Paty did not in fact show any imagery leading up to his murder: this was fabricated by a student who had been suspended for unrelated reasons, who had not even been in the class at the time.
 In the largest Sunni sects of Islam, any depiction of Muhammad is considered blasphemous.

 According to France’s antiterrorism prosecutor Jean-François Ricard, Paty's lesson plan included two depictions of Muhammad, including one where he is naked with his genitals exposed.

 Brahim Chnina, a female student's father, accused Paty of disseminating pornography to students and filed a criminal complaint with the police.
 Paty responded by filing a complaint of defamation.
 Chnina claimed on YouTube and Facebook that Paty had displayed an image of Muhammad nude; he named Paty, and gave the school's address.
 He encouraged other parents to join him in action and mobilise against the teacher, whom he described as a thug.